jinzhongjia/codecompanion-tools.nvim/README.md

 1. Select text in visual mode
 2. Run `:CodeCompanionTranslate zh` to translate to Chinese
-3. Or run `:CodeCompanionTranslate` to use default target language
+3. Or run `:CodeCompanionTranslate` to use default target language and configured default model

 **Examples:**